Dewey’s 24 Hour Readathon

 I don’t think I could generalize because everyone’s tastes are so different.
-I never read as much as I would like because I enjoy spending time on the challenges.
+I choose creepy books from my RIP IX pile and no trouble staying engaged.
+I never read as much as I would like because I enjoy spending time on the challenges!

 Do you have any suggestions for how to improve the Read-a-thon next year?

-Nope, nothing.
+Nope, nothing I can think of right now.
 The organizers and everyone involved did a fantastic job.